Mercedes-AMG GT Black Series Has Broken The Nurburgring Record: Report

-It lapped the Green Hell in around 6 minutes and 43 seconds.
+It allegedly lapped the Green Hell in around 6 minutes and 43 seconds.

+[UPDATE] Mercedes-AMG GT3 race car driver Maro Engel took to Twitter to announce the Black Series is being tested at the Nurburgring, but there hasn't been an official attempt for a lap record.

 It’s an eventful week in terms of records as after learning about the SSC Tuatara’s mind-boggling speed, it appears Mercedes-AMG has set a record of its own.
 Rumors of how the Black Series could attempt to take down the Nürburgring lap record for a production car have been swirling around for a while, and it appears the record-breaking run happened on Monday.